About the program

 Will you have any PGY-2 positions available for July 1, 2016?

 The most competitive applicants will be invited to interview.
 Generally, we will not consider applicants with a USMLE Step 1 score below 230 but all applications will be reviewed.

 How many letters of recommendation are required?

-Our program requires that you have 3 letters of recommendation in addition to the dean’s letter.
+Our program requires that you have a minimum of 3 letters of recommendation in addition to the dean’s letter.

 Who should I get letters of recommendation from?

 Try to get letters from dermatologists.
 Letters from academic dermatologists are highly desired.